chriseidhof/swiftui-static-site/readme.md

 # The Worst Static Site Generator In The World

-One of the best thing about static site generators is that they run in the terminal.
-Also, you can easily build your own with no or few dependencies.
+One of the best thing about static site generators is that they typically run with very few dependencies (and definitely not closed-source GUI frameworks as a dependency).

 This static site generator has a *massive* dependency on SwiftUI and can't run without it.